cambrozak/bpl001/doc/00-lesson-plan.md

 with hardware and software are identified and fixed without cutting into valuable student class time.

+Environment setup is an important learning moment for experienced and novice programmers alike, however, this course will defer this information to the session that focuses on debugging and troubleshooting in order to get students loading programs on the robot right away.

 ##Verify USB Ports
 Lab machines must provide at least one Standard USB 2.0 port, two is ideal.